-Horizon Healthcare Services is growing good health for Garden Staters.
+Horizon Healthcare Services supports good health for Garden Staters.
 The company, dba Horizon Blue Cross Blue Shield of New Jersey, is New Jersey's top health insurance provider, serving about 3.7 million members.
 The not-for-profit company, a licensee of the Blue Cross and Blue Shield Association, offers traditional indemnity and managed care plans, including HMO, PPO, and POS plans, as well as Medicaid and Medicare Advantage coverage options.
 It also provides dental and behavioral health coverage and manages workers' compensation claims.

 Horizon Healthcare's largest single account is New Jersey's State Health Benefits Program, which covers nearly 700,000 state government workers.
 The company also covers federal employees through the Blue Cross and Blue Shield (BCBS) Association's Federal Employee Program.